AnnieThomas02/DS-CRISP-DM/README.md

 *	**Evaluation:** Present the result of the analysis in form of tables and graphs.

 For this project data used [Seattle Airbnb data](https://www.kaggle.com/airbnb/seattle/data).
-The code is all contained in the Jupyter notebook incuded in the project.
-The data cleaning and preparation is performed primarily in the Data-Cleaning.ipynb notebook link .
-All of the data exploration, model training, parameter selection, and analysis is performed in the main price-analysis.ipynb notebook link.Simply clone this project into a directory and then download the Airbnb Seattle data and add the three csv files.
-I also wrote a Medium post about this project which can be found here.
+Jupyter notebook incuded in the project where the code is written.
+The data cleaning and preparation is performed in the [Data Cleaning].
+All of the data exploration, model training, parameter selection, and analysis is performed in the [Price Analysis].
+I also wrote a [Medium post] about this project.

 ## Acknowledgements